harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-redis-database.md

 Redis offers an enterprise on-premise solution to deploy an HA solutions that functions like a single server.
 You can install Redis on your preferred choice of virtual machines and provide the endpoint in your Harness Helm charts.
 Harness recommends this solution to install Redis in HA mode.

-This tutorial describes how to configure an external self-managed Redis database on GCP for your installation.
+This tutorial describes how to configure an external self-managed Redis database for your installation.

 ## Benefits of a self-managed Redis external database